The classic line-up of The Byrds, From left to right: Chris Hillman, David Crosby, Michael Clarke, Roger McGuinn and Gene Clark.

 ) before the album was released, and going on to continue the country-rock direction of Sweetheart of the Rodeo

-through a commercially unsuccessful but influential solo career and as part of The Flying Burrito Brothers.
+through a commercially unsuccessful but influential solo career and as part of The Flying Burrito Brothers, dying of an heroin overdose in 1973.
 The subsequent South African tour turned out to be disastrous, as the band hired one of their roadies, Carlos Bernal, as a rhythm guitar player on extremely short notice, found themselves being forced to play to segregated audiences despite having demanded that promoters not allow audience segregation, and turning in badly rehearsed, ramshackle performances marked by antagonism both between themselves and towards the apartheid regime, leaving in a cloud of bad publicity and death threats and being lambasted by the press in the UK and USA for playing in South Africa.

 Even with only one original member remaining, The Byrds trudged on as McGuinn brought in bassist John York to replace Hillman, and chose to sing lead vocals on all the songs on the next album Dr. Byrds & Mr. Hyde

-, believing that fans would be too confused hearing the unfamilliar voices of the new members, who were restricted to backing vocals.
+, believing that fans would be too confused hearing the unfamiliar voices of the new members, who were restricted to backing vocals.
 Dr. Byrds and Mr. Hyde

 , whose title reflected the material's split between the country-rock direction the band continued to pursue and newer songs which harked back to the Psychedelic Rock